I was out running today and realized that I’m gonna have to invest in a new pair of shoes. Yes, this is another post inspired by pavement pounding.

 Fortunately, there are a few tricks for getting the price down.

 - Shop through Swagbucks.
 Swagbucks has a new shop and earn feature.
 So cool!
 Basically, when you shop through their link, you are awarded a number of Swagbucks for each dollar you spend with a participating website.
-Currently, Famous Footwear’s rate is 8 Swagbucks per dollar spent, and shoebuy.com is 11.
-That’s the equivalant to 8%-11% “cash” back!
+Currently, Famous Footwear’s rate is 8 Swagbucks per dollar spent.
+That’s the equivalent to 8% “cash” back!

 - Go to a shoe store to get fitted if you’re unsure.
-Make sure the sales person knows that you plan to shop around for a while, and don’t plant to buy on the spot.
+Make sure the salesperson knows that you plan to shop around for a while and don’t plan to buy on the spot.

 - Look through the sale rack.
 Often these are full of perfectly good shoes, but they have to go (at a reduced price, woot!) to make room for new styles.
 Athletic shoe styles are ridiculously faddish.